-Yemen's Houthis say they attacked ARAMCO refinery in Riyadh with drone
+Yemen's Houthis say they attacked Aramco refinery in Riyadh with drone

-DUBAI (Reuters) - The Iranian-aligned Houthi movement in Yemen said it had attacked a Saudi Aramco [IPO-ARAM.SE] refinery in Riyadh on Wednesday using a drone, as the oil company said it had contained a limited fire at the plant.
+DUBAI (Reuters) - The Iranian-aligned Houthi movement in Yemen said it had attacked a Saudi Aramco [IPO-ARAM.SE] refinery in Riyadh on Wednesday using a drone, but the oil company said a limited fire at the plant was due to “an operational incident”.

 “Our drone air forces have targeted the refinery of ARAMCO company in Riyadh,” read a tweet on the account of the Houthi-run television channel al-Masirah.